eventh/kpro9/CSjark/docs/user/config.rst

 **Automatic generation of configuration files**

 Autogeneration of configuration file is a simple feature, that could save the user of the utility some time, since  the essential part of the configuration file is generated automatically.
 The utility will only create a new file, containg the name of the struct and line to specifiy the ID for the dissector.
-To generate the configuration file, the utility must be run with ``-p`` or ``--placeholders`` as an option (see :ref:`use` for about CSjark CLI.
+To generate the configuration file, the utility must be run with ``-p`` or ``--placeholders`` as an option (see :ref:`use` for more about CSjark CLI).

 .. note::